SolimanGalal/Monitoring-plant-growth/README.md

-before you strat the project you have to install tesorflow,opencv,numpy,glop and tkinter libraries download data set from this site https://www.kaggle.com/saroz014/plant-disease or you can get anouther data set from other sources run DemoUI.py file and press create model button to create machine learing model
+before you strat the project you have to install libraries (tesorflow,opencv,numpy,glop and tkinter)

+download data set from this site https://www.kaggle.com/saroz014/plant-disease or you can get anouther data set from other resources

+run DemoUI.py file